The Beginning

 NABJ Baby Takes on Big Apple

-The summer between junior and senior year was a crucial one.
+The summer between junior and senior year was crucial.
 I set out to intern in New York City, and with the help of an NABJ fellowship during the summer of 2011, I interned at TheGrio.com during the website’s NBC News days.
 Later that summer I did the National Association of Black Journalists’ student projects, with the online news team in Philadelphia.

-Being both an intern and fellow in NYC in the summer of 2011 wasn’t only significant to my budding journalism career but my identity, being the summer I came out as gay and started to come into my own.
+Being both an intern and fellow in NYC in the summer of 2011 wasn’t only significant to my budding journalism career but my identity, as it was the summer I came out as gay and started to come into my own.

 I’m Going Going Back Back to New York, New York